gracequantum/tensor/README.md

 # GraceQ/tensor
-A high-performance tensor library for the quantum physics community
+A high-performance tensor computation library for the quantum physics community

 _"If it isn't fast, it isn't graceful"_